sentrychris/psmonitor/README.md

 The server manages the execution of the monitoring scripts, using multiple threads managed through an executor to retrieve data asynchronously and mitigate blocking operations from calls to read system data.

-The server is built with [tornado](#), a scalable, non-blocking web server designed to handle a large number of concurrent connections.
+The server is built with [Tornado](#), a scalable, non-blocking web server designed to handle a large number of concurrent connections.

 While the server is embedded in the desktop GUI application, a [headless version](https://github.com/sentrychris/psmonitor/releases/download/v1.4.0.1551/psmonitor-standalone-server-no-gui.exe) is provided for people who want to build their own UI clients, or for people who want to setup remote monitoring either on the local network or through port forwarding.